Pengliangzhang/SYSC3110-GROUP-10/README.md

 Deliverables:
-  * UML diagram: An class diagram, sequence diagram
+  * UML diagram: A class diagram, sequence diagram
   * Documentation: This file introduce our project process and discribe how to play the game
   * nine java classes

-Change's Log:
+Change Log:

   Pengliang:
       1. Created a class called GUIFrame